pcosmos.ca

 Text in most part from Microsoft Visual C++ 6.0 Docs.

-rmnode(list, index)
+rmnode(node_pointer, index)

 scan()

 This function scans input from the keyboard until a character not in the set {A-Za-z0-9,.!? } is encountered.
-The return value is a reference to a list node that has a string node for each word or punctuation mark scanned.
+The return value is a pointer to a list node that has a string node for each word or punctuation mark scanned.

 > a = scan()